Sustainable Development: Eploring Peace

 Summary

 EDI is a concept that is usually applied at the organizational level, particularly in private sector entities, to create a level playing field for their employees and foster innovativeness.
-EDI policies are also commonly used in universities, where student and staff enrollment is defined by EDI criteria.
+Inclusive development policies are also commonly used in many organizations, where staff development is defined by EDI criteria.

-This document is based on, and adopted from, a detailed survey of EDI policies of private companies and universities in Japan and Europe (as available on their respective websites), and adopted here in the larger context of local communities and peace.
+This document is based on, and adopted from, a detailed survey of EDI policies of private organizations and institutions in Japan and Europe (as available on their respective websites), and adopted here in the larger context of local communities and peace.
 This enables us to emphasize the broader importance of equality, diversity and inclusion to create peaceful societies.

 The Viewpoint explores whether the EDI concept can also be applied at the societal and higher levels, and its potential in creating peaceful communities from the perspective of well-being and contentment.
 GDRC looks at the concept of peace from two perspectives: (1) The absence of conflict, and (2) well-being and contentment.
 The EDI concept falls under the second of these two.